 Stormbird Press publishes literary and trade fiction and nonfiction that communicates reverence for wildlife, nature, and humanity’s bond with Earth.
-From dystopia to realism, and everything in between, we welcome submissions that impart connection with or devotion to nature, wrapped beautifully in captivating narrative.
+From journalism, to dystopia, back to realism, and everything in between, we welcome submissions that impart connection with or devotion to nature, wrapped beautifully in captivating narrative.

 Current Submission Focus

-For 2020 and 2021 Stormbird Press is only accepting submissions from First Nations authors and voices, or from authors who can demonstrate a genuine facilitation of those voices through their manuscript.
+- We would love to have submissions from First Nations, indigenous, traditional, or local community authors and voices, or from authors who can demonstrate a genuine and equitable consent to draw on the intellectual capital of these voices through their manuscript.

 - Bonds with the world’s changing oceans